 Dairy

 The dairy industry is very important to Montana.
 We depend on Montana dairy farmers to give us the milk we drink.
-There are approximately 650 dairy producers in the state.
-There are dairy farms located all over the state of Montana.
-The dairy producers can have as few as five milk cows and as many as 150!
+There are approximately 75 dairy producers in the state and they are located all over the state of Montana.
+Dairy producers can have as few as five milk cows and as many as 750!

 After the processing plants produce the products, they can ship them to the stores for you to buy.
 Sometimes neighboring states won't have enough milk, so Montana will sell them milk to help them out.
 On the other hand, Montana will sometimes buy milk from other states.